NVE/ebm/README.md

   --open, -o            Attempt opening <filename> after writing --csv-delimiter CSV_DELIMITER, --delimiter CSV_DELIMITER, -e CSV_DELIMITER
                         A single character to be used for separating columns when writing csv.
 Default: "," Special characters like ; should be quoted ";"
-  --start_year [START_YEAR]
+  --create-input        Create input directory with all required files in the current working directory --start_year [START_YEAR]
                         Forecast start year. default: 2010, all other values are invalid --end_year [END_YEAR]
-                        Forecast end year (including). default: 2050, any other values are invalid
+                        Forecast end year (including). default: 2050, any other values are invalid --horizontal          Show years horizontal (left to right)
 ```